 However, according to Amnesty International, increased US airstrikes in Somalia has resulted in mounting deaths of innocent civilians which AFRICOM has been reluctant to take accountability for.
 A senior official of a Somali telecommunications company, Hormuud, where one of its office managers, 53-year-old Mohamud Salad Mohamud, was killed remarked “when I heard the news of his death, I thought he was killed by Al-Shabaab.
 I have never imagined he would be killed by [the] US or by the Somali government.”
 Cases where civilians are unable to discern between government security forces and insurgents have time and time again proven important for recruitment by the latter.
 Civilian casualties by US airstrikes continue to play right into Al-Shabaab’s central narrative, which has for years been to rid Somalia of foreign military presence which it accuses of killing and wounding innocent civilians.
 Therefore, as Al-Shabaab suffers losses due to ongoing airstrikes, accompanying consequences of US military operations in Somalia may contribute to a resurgence of new fighters and aggrieved community supporters.

 On the other hand, Al-Shabaab’s leadership attrition remains a bigger threat to its survival than possibly any other external actors.
-In early February, Al-Shabaab leader, Ahmad Umar, expelled Mahad Karate (and Bashit Qorgab) from his role as leader of the Amniyat intelligence brigade and possibly from the organisation altogether allegedly over bombings in Mogadishu killing civilians.
+In early February, Al-Shabaab leader, Ahmad Umar, expelled Mahad Karate (and Bashit Qorgab) from his role as leader of the Amniyat intelligence brigade and possibly from the organisation altogether allegedly over contentions of bombings in Mogadishu killing civilians.
 Former Amniyat Mogadishu Division Leader Muse Moalim also left Al-Shabaab in protest and was later killed by the group’s militants sent to eliminate ex-members.
 Mounting internal pressures have further resulted in ruthlessness against members accused of spying or compromising operational security.
 Against mounting airstrikes, Al-Shabaab appears to be destroying itself from the inside out, as the simmering disgruntlement Godane left behind reaches boiling point with Umar evidently becoming paranoid and frustrated by taking matters and roles into his own hands.
 The current state of Al-Shabaab is unsustainable, which therefore makes it likely that its consultative conference in March was set to address its current challenges, though the organisation itself will never admit this.

 Unlike in West Africa, Al-Shabaab retains a monopoly on the jihadi agenda in East Africa.
 Boko Haram and to a greater extent its Islamic State faction continues to enjoy the benefits of the Sahelian climate and its actors who offer refuge and opportunities for illicit trade in weapons training and cooperation.
 Alternatively, Al-Shabaab and AFRICOM have essentially rendered the Islamic State in Somalia under Abdul Qadir Mumin incapable in comparison to the former, thus rendering Umar’s detractors nowhere to go.
 This is an important strategic advantage Umar and his organisation moving forward if used wisely, but that remains to be seen.